We’re here to help. If you have questions about what to do next, email Erin Fagan.

 If you've been waitlisted...

-Let’s face it, when roughly 1000 talented applicants apply, we end up with a larger pool of candidates than we can accept.
+Let’s face it, when over 500 talented applicants apply, we end up with a larger pool of candidates than we can accept.
 If you’re waitlisted, that means you aren’t admitted, but you’ve come closer than many applicants do.
 We don’t disclose where you are on the waitlist, but we almost always end up admitting students from this list.